 The court ruled that information included in the Right to be Forgotten, for the purpose of data processing, must be:

 These criteria sound vague, and it seems that the European Court of Justice knows it.
-They have explicitly stated that each case must be reviewed individually to be balanced against freedom of expression of the media and the public right to know.
+They have stated that each case must be reviewed individually to be balanced against freedom of expression of the media and the public right to know.

 The role of the person involved in the case is also taken into consideration.
 Each fundamental right must be balanced against the others, so that no individual right topples the rest.
-It's important to keep in mind with the Right to be Forgotten that there are clear limits set to keep it in check.
+It's important to keep in mind with the Right to be Forgotten that there are clear limits setup to keep it in check.

 A 2015 study conducted by Benenson Strategy Group returned the results that 52 percent of Americans strongly support some form of the Right to be Forgotten.
 There may be wide support for a Right to be Forgotten in America, but as of right now it is not supported by law.